walidelnozahy/cloud/docs/apps/blob-storage.md

 ---
 title: Serverless Storage
 menuText: Serverless Storage
-description: Serverless Storage is a low profile, easy to use, file service that allows for file system like applications in a serverless environment.
+description: Serverless Storage is an easy to use file service that allows for file system like applications in a serverless environment.
 menuOrder: 5
 parent: Building Applications
 ---